-Pacific Lutheran College offers an extensive outdoor education program that supports the development of self-confidence, problem solving, risk taking and teamwork skills in a practical outdoor environment.
-Pacific’s outdoor education program is recognised as one of the best on the Sunshine Coast and incorporates the College’s teaching and learning principles (Teaching for Understanding and Visible Thinking) with programs entitled ‘Thinking Outside, No Square Required’ and ‘If I do, I Learn’.
+Pacific Lutheran College offers an extensive Outdoor Education Program that nurtures the development of self-confidence, resilience, problem solving, supported risk taking, communication and teamwork skills in a practical outdoor setting.
+Pacific’s Outdoor Education Program is recognised as a leader of experiential learning opportunities on the Sunshine Coast and incorporates the College’s values and teaching and learning principles.

-As well as compulsory year level activities, the development of physical skills and valuing community service through participation in programs like the Duke of Edinburgh Award Scheme are strongly encouraged and valued by students at Pacific.
+As well as the Outdoor Education Program, the development of physical skills and community service are also nurtured through the Duke of Edinburgh Award scheme.

 Duke of Edinburgh Award

 Participation is completely voluntary and students design their own program within a set of guidelines, enabling them to focus on things they are passionate about.
-Each program requires a person to complete four sections – Fitness/Physical Recreation, Skill, Volunteering and Adventurous Journey.
+Each Award requires a person to complete four sections – Fitness/Physical Recreation, Skill, Volunteering and Adventurous Journey.
 The Gold Award has an additional Residential Project component.

-Many of the requirements can be achieved by simply recording those things students already have the opportunity to complete while attending Pacific.
-Physical recreation can include SCISSA sport or outside school sport, cycling to school, going to the gym, organised dancing, surfing or any other activity that requires a participant to get their heart pumping.
-A skill can be almost anything that a person does to improve themselves including art, drama, singing, music, cooking, scrap booking, sewing, painting and photography.
+Many of the requirements can be achieved by simply recording things students already have the opportunity to complete while attending Pacific.
+Physical recreation can include SCISSA Sport or outside school sport, cycling to school, going to the gym, organised dancing, surfing or any other activity that requires a participant to get their heart pumping.
+A Skill can be almost any activity that a person participates in to improve themselves including art, drama, singing, music, cooking, scrap booking, sewing, painting and photography.
 Volunteering is one area where students may have to look outside the College and their normal lives.
-Anything that benefits others (outside of school), for which a student donates their time, can be recognised, including caring for a neighbours garden, helping wildlife rescue or life saving.
+Anything that benefits others, for which a student donates their time, can be recognised including caring for a neighbour’s garden, helping wildlife rescue or lifesaving.
 Finally, participants must complete an adventurous journey.
-The Year 9 and 10 Outdoor Education programs can be included in a student’s award, as could the New Zealand or Cambodia tours.
+Pacific’s Outdoor Education programs can be included in a student’s Award, as could the current New Zealand or Cambodia tours.